-Figure 5-3 shows how ambient concentrations have changed over the period 1992 to 2016, at the seven AURN monitoring stations that have monitored this pollutant for the longest time, and have remained in operation in 2016.
-All seven stations show a downward trend that is statistically significant at the 0.001 level - highly significant - as denoted by the three asterisks (\\\) on the plots.
+Figure 5-3 shows how ambient concentrations have changed over the period 1992 to 2018, at the six AURN monitoring stations that have monitored this pollutant for the longest time and remained in operation in 2018.
+All six stations show a downward trend that is statistically significant at the 0.001 level - highly significant - as denoted by the three asterisks (\\\) on the plots.